collinco2/sentinelforge/docs/PRD.md

 10. Conclusion

-This Threat Intelligence Aggregator aligns with the executive brainstorm for a "noise-reduced, quickly deployable, AI-powered threat feed."
+This Threat Intelligence Aggregator aligns with the executive brainstorm for a “noise-reduced, quickly deployable, AI-powered threat feed.”
 By leveraging existing open-source feeds, standardized ingestion, and a flexible architecture, we can deliver immediate value (MVP in ~4 weeks) to small and mid-sized security teams, MSSPs, and vCISOs.

 Key differentiators will be:

 •
 •